Union Pacific Versus Peers: Still The Best-Of-Breed Railroad?

 Margins

-Railroad management focuses upon the Operating Ratio; effectively the inverse of an operating margin.
-Lower O.R.s are better.
+Railroad management focuses upon the operating ratio; effectively the inverse of an operating margin.
+Lower ORs are better.

 UNP and CNI lead the pack.
 In 1Q 2017, Canadian National finished on top.

-For perspective, for the 4Q 2016 Union Pacific recorded a 62.0% O.R.
-The Company completed 2016 at 63.2%.
+For perspective, for the 4Q 2016, Union Pacific recorded a 62.0% OR.
+The company completed 2016 at 63.2%.
 Meanwhile, Canadian National finished last year with a 55.9% operating ratio.

-It should be mentioned new CSX Corp CEO Hunter Harrison arrives with an operating efficiency mantle.
+It should be mentioned new CSX Corp.
+CEO Hunter Harrison arrives with an operating efficiency mantle.
 Mr. Harrison touts a formidable CV.
-Successes at Canadian Pacific , Canadian National, and Illinois Central were predicated upon his concepts around "precision railroading."
-Hunter has plenty of room to run given CSX's peer-high operating ratio.
+Successes at Canadian Pacific, Canadian National, and Illinois Central were predicated upon his concepts around "precision railroading."
+Hunter has plenty of room to run, given CSX's peer-high operating ratio.

 A 5-Year Lookback